paritytech/polkadot/roadmap/implementors-guide/src/types/backing.md

 ## Statement Type

-The [Candidate Backing subsystem](/node/utility/candidate-backing.html) issues and signes these after candidate validation.
+The [Candidate Backing subsystem](/node/utility/candidate-backing.html) issues and signs these after candidate validation.

 ```rust
 /// A statement about the validity of a parachain candidate.